DavidH49/illegale_datenerfassung/README.md

 None of the things you enter in the program will be saved anywhere except in the SQLite database "users_db.db"

-Just found out about a problem with the program.
+Just found out a problem with the program.
 The final program crashes when you try to send your data.
 I believe it's because it can't find the database.